What is the Alternative Depreciation System?

 - Certain types of tax-exempt property.

 Some businesses elect to use ADS.
-The IRS allows the election of ADS but it "must cover all property in the same property class placed in service during the year."
+The IRS allows the election of ADS if you meet certain requirements, but the election must cover all property in the same property class placed in service during the year.
+To make the election you'll need to use IRS Form 4562 - Depreciation and Amortization.
+Go to Part III, Line 20.
+The election is irrevocable for any asset class for any tax year.

 One example of a property which must use ADS depreciation is residential rental property located in a foreign country; it would be depreciated over a 40-year recovery period.